Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 -  -Accounting: 67
 -  -Marketing: 65

--  2. Show insights on ratings based on gender:
+2. Show insights on ratings based on gender:
-- -Male: 49%
+- Male: 49%
-- -Female: 46%
+- Female: 46%
-- -No gender: 4%
+- No gender: 4%

 3. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of